edgedb/edgedb/docs/edgeql/ddl/links.rst

 the definition of a concrete link for a given object type.

 ``ALTER ABSTRACT LINK`` changes the definition of an abstract link item.
-*name* must be a name of an existing abstract link, optionally qualified with a module name.
+*name* must be the identity of an existing abstract link, optionally qualified with a module name.

 Parameters